This printed article is located at http://investor.ascottreit.com/our_corporate_governance_culture.html

 The Board has adopted a set of internal controls which establishes approval limits for capital expenditure, investments, divestments, bank borrowings and issuance of debt instruments.
 Apart from matters that specifically require the Board’s approval, the Board delegates authority for transactions below those limits to Board Committees and Management.

 The Board meets at least once every quarter, and as required by business imperatives.
 Board and Board Committee meetings are scheduled prior to the start of each financial year.
 Where exigencies prevent a Director from attending a Board meeting in person, the Constitution of the Manager permits the Director to participate via audio or video conference.
 The Board and Board Committees may also make decisions by way of resolutions in writing.
-Except where a Director has recused himself or herself due to a potential conflict of interest situation and thus is excused from participation, in each meeting which considers matters requiring the Board’s approval, all Board members participate in the discussions and deliberations.
-This principle of collective decisions adopted by the Board ensures that no individual unduly influences or dominates the decision making process.
+In each meeting where matters requiring the Board’s approval are to be considered, all members of the Board participate in the discussions and deliberations; and resolutions in writing are circulated to all Directors for their consideration and approval.
+The exception is where a Director has a conflict of interest in a particular matter in which case he or she will be required to recuse himself or herself from the deliberations and abstain from voting on the matter.
+This principle of collective decisions adopted by the Board ensures that no individual influences or dominates the decision making process.

-A total of five Board meetings were held in FY 2016.
-A table showing the attendance record of the Directors at meetings of the Board and Board Committees in FY 2016 is set out on page 47 of this Annual Report.
-The Manager believes in the manifest contribution of its Directors beyond attendance at formal Board and Board Committee meetings.
-To judge a Director’s contributions based on his or her attendance at formal meetings alone would not do justice to his or her overall contributions, which include being accessible to Management for guidance or exchange of views outside the formal environment of Board and Board Committee meetings.
+A total of six Board meetings were held in FY 2017.
+A record of the Directors’ attendance at Board and Board Committees meetings in FY 2017.
+The Manager believes in the manifest contributions of its Directors beyond attendance at formal Board and Board Committee meetings.
+To judge a Director’s contributions based on his or her attendance at formal meetings alone would not do justice to his or her overall contributions, which includes being accessible to Management for guidance or the exchange of views outside the formal environment of Board and Board Committee meetings.

-Following their appointment, Directors are provided with opportunities for continuing education in areas such as directors’ duties and responsibilities, changes to regulations and accounting standards, and industry-related matters, so as to be updated on matters that affect or may enhance their performance as Directors or Board Committee members.
+Following their appointment, Directors are provided with opportunities for continuing education in areas such as directors’ duties and responsibilities, changes to regulations and accounting standards, and industry-related matters, so as to be updated on matters that may affect or enhance their performance as Directors or Board Committee members.
+Directors may contribute by highlighting relevant areas of interest.
 Directors also receive on-the-job training through being engaged in actual Board work.
-In FY 2016, the training and professional development programmes for Directors included forums and dialogues with experts and senior business leaders on issues facing boards and board practice.
+In FY 2017, the training and professional development programmes for Directors included forums and dialogues with experts and senior business leaders on issues facing boards and board practices.